Sport and Recreation Management (SRM)

 This course is a comprehensive introduction to the sport coaching profession with emphasis placed on sport at the high school, intercollegiate and club levels.
 Consideration is also given to coaching at other levels, such as youth and recreational programs.
 This course focuses on major coaching theories, methods, practices, and outcomes.
 Students will gain an understanding of various coaching responsibilities and team organizational procedures.
 Students will complete a detailed team budget, their own coaching philosophy and reflection assignments.
 The primary goal of the course is to develop and enhance students' knowledge and understanding of the concepts and techniques of coaching.

-SRM 2060 - Sport Media and Communication - 3 credits
+SRM 2060 - Sport Media Communications and Public Relations - 3 credits

 Offered periodically within a three-year academic cycle

-This course examines the concepts of sport communications and media relations for students considering careers in sports media, marketing, coaching, athletic administration, or related fields.
-Emphasis is on developing necessary skills, techniques, and recommended media relations practices.
-Students will complete projects using Adobe Creative Cloud.
+This course examines the concepts of sport media and public relations for students considering careers in sports marketing, media, public relations, coaching, athletic administration, or related fields.
+Emphasis is on developing necessary skills, techniques, and best practices for media and public relations.
+This course examines many of the current distribution platforms and the tools to create media for these outlets.
+In this course, students will create graphics and material using the most relevant applications for entry-level in the sport industry.

 SRM 2070 - Sport Motivation and Performance - 3 credits